nmwhitehead/Healthcare-Costs/README.md

 The first graph, which is a continuation of the previous predictor using 50% of the given data as training data, has a much lower estimator for the increase by 2028.
 I want to make it clear that I do not believe this to be the more accurate estimator, despite is being closer to correct on the costs in 2018.
 The fact that is uses older data, and less data, is the reason that it greatly underestimated most of the years since the late 80s and was seemingly only correct at the end of flatline years.
 But I still wanted to leave this graph here as a low estimator.

 The second graph, which uses 99% of the data given as training data, has a much grimmer prediction for 2028.
-It seems to be predicting that we are nearly the end of the current flatline.
+It seems to be predicting that we are nearly the end of the current flatline and should expect a spike within the next few years.
 The machine predicted very similarly when the training data was 75% of the total data, 80% of the total data, and 90% of the total data.

 ## Ranting Time

-Until this point, I have made effort to remain unbiased and to provide facts, not opinions.
-But I’d like to end by posting [one last graph]( https://www.nytimes.com/interactive/2016/12/16/business/economy/nine-new-findings-about-income-inequality-piketty.html), which I didn’t make myself.
+Until this point, I have made effort to remain unbiased and to provide only facts, not opinions But I’d like to end by posting [one last graph]( https://www.nytimes.com/interactive/2016/12/16/business/economy/nine-new-findings-about-income-inequality-piketty.html), which I didn’t make myself.

 <img src='Graphs/Bottom_50.png'/>

-While healthcare costs have been making up an increasing amount of this nations GDP, the bottom 50% of this nation have been keeping ahold of a decreasing percent of that same GDP.
+While healthcare costs have been making up an increasing amount of this nations GDP, the bottom 50% of this nation have been earning a decreasing percent of that same GDP.

 I am not going to tell you what conclusion this information should bring you to, but I will tell you that if the conclusion you come to is bad, you should probably vote for Bernie Sanders.